johnmcgovern/ansible-drupal-role/README.md

 - composer
 - drupal 8
 - drush
-- drupal 8 modules as specific in group_vars/all
+- drupal 8 modules as specified in group_vars/all

 ### Setup